vodkolav/Planetes/README.md

 ![screenshot](game.gif)

 Features:
- - Ships move according to Newtonian mechanics
+ - Ships move according to Kinematics
  - Ships bounce from walls and other obstacles
  - Multiplayer through Lan
  - Bots